Getting in touch with seniors is harder than AP Calculus.

 Getting a “no” lets you spend more time on each “yes”

-You don’t have to reply right away.
-(Really.)
+You don’t have to reply right away (really).

+There's a natural break in the conversation flow with texting.
 Teens expect an instant response from their friends.
 But they understand (and expect) that companies and professionals will take a bit longer to reply.
 We’re not saying you should wait three days before texting back — but it’s perfectly fine to get a text from a student in the afternoon and respond the next morning.

 “We have over 700 more quality contacts compared to this time last year.
 And I attribute that to texting.
 We’re optimistic this will translate to a significant increase in yield.”